 When you first read the introduction in this chapter, like most technicians, the concept of creating artful designs is usually not considered.
-As people learn to add material, light and rendering to their components in the computer file, the virtual compilation of parts become much more than an architectural or engineering drawing.
+As people learn to add material, light and rendering to their components in the drawing file, the virtual compilation of parts becomes much more than an architectural or engineering drawing.
 You can show the actual device to a supervisor or customer.
-When a person learns the material in this text, they find the experience to result in faster drawings, fewer mistakes in the assembly of the components and the assembly technicians or customer know what to expect with the completed product.
+When a person learns the material in this text, they find their new knowledge to result in faster drawings, fewer mistakes in the assembly of the components and that the assembly technicians or customers know what to expect with the completed product.
 Now that you can see your goal in sight, let us look at the toolbars you will learn in this textbook.